nathanhfoster/resurrection/README.md

  * @property {Object.<String, *>=} props - passed from an HOC that controls the state of the store use this if you want prop changes to
  * overwrite the state
  * @property {Function=} initializer - sets the initial state of the reducer
- * @property {React.ReactElement} children - the child components that will consume the store */
+ * @property {ReactNode} children - the child components that will consume the store */
 ```